uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_startup_and_logging.md

 summary: "How to startup and connect to a CockroachDB cluster."
 ---

+Three nodes are the minimum number to form a redundant cluster.
+The data is replicated over the three nodes such that if one node fails there will still be enough nodes left to maintain replicated copies of the data.

 ## Startup

 There are a couple of ways to connect to a CockroachDB cluster.
 We will be using the easiest method which is called **insecure** because it doesn't use SSL certificates to connect.
 Please see the CockroachDB documentation for other ways to connect.